 Amical vs Descript

-Descript is a podcast and video editor built around editable transcripts, overdub, and screen recording.
+Descript is a podcast and video editor built around editable transcripts, Overdub, and screen recording.
 Amical is a live dictation tool for writing.
-Different problems entirely, and most people who produce content will want both.
+Different problems entirely, and most creators will want both.

 The short version